Cratis/.github/profile/README.md

 # Cratis

-Cratis is synonymous with developer friendly aimed at putting developers in the pit of success.
+Cratis is synonymous with **developer friendly**, aimed at putting developers in the pit of success.

 Below are some of the projects you'll find.